-(b) Purchases over two thousand five hundred dollars to ten thousand dollars.
-Solicitation of Three Written Quotes.
-Written request for written quotes from a minimum of three qualified sources of supply must may be made and, unless adequate public notice is provided in the South Carolina Business Opportunities, documentation of the at least three bona fide, responsive, and responsible quotes must be attached to the purchase requisition for a small purchase over two thousand five hundred dollars but not in excess of ten thousand dollars. twenty-five thousand dollars, or for a small purchase of construction not in excess of one hundred thousand dollars, or for a small purchase of construction not in excess of one hundred thousand dollars.
+(b) Three Written Quotes.
+Written request for written quotes from a minimum of three qualified sources of supply may be made and, unless adequate public notice is provided in the South Carolina Business Opportunities, documentation of at least three bona fide, responsive, and responsible quotes must be attached to the purchase requisition for a small purchase not in excess of twenty-five thousand dollars, or for a small purchase of commercially available off-the-shelf products not in excess of one hundred thousand dollars, or for a small purchase of construction not in excess of one hundred thousand dollars.
 The award must be made to the lowest responsive and responsible sources.
 The request for quotes must include a purchase description.
 Requests must be distributed equitably among qualified supplies unless advertised as provided above.